-3. Before installing the replacement lever and spring, note that the underside of the lever has a hook end on the spring.
-The hook must wrap around the slightly raised pin on the memory card carrier.
+4. Before installing the replacement lever and spring, note that the underside of the lever has an indentation that mates with the spring stem.

-4. Install the replacement lever, spring, and screw, and check that the lever moves correctly.
+5. Install the replacement lever, spring, and screw, and check that the lever moves correctly.
 Reassemble and test the computer.